proyecto26/concertx/README.md

 **ConcertX** exists to help bring unique concerts to life.
 It's a funding platform where every musician sets their concerts funding goal and deadline.

+ConcertX seeks help backers pledge to concerts to help them come to life and support a creative process.
+To thank their backers for their support, musicians offer unique rewards that speak to the spirit of what they're hoping to create.

 ## Getting Started 🤘

 - Empower People, Recording studios, and Music to create **Web 3.0** concerts.